Reporting Cases to Public Health with the SPOT Intake Form

 Reporting to Environmental Health

-Businesses overseen by Environmental Health (i.e. food facilities, public bools, body art, or organized camps) should also report the cases directly to Env.Hlth@santacruzcounty.us.
+Businesses overseen by Environmental Health (i.e. food facilities, public pools, body art, or organized camps) should also report the cases directly to Env.Hlth@santacruzcounty.us.

 Reporting to Cal/OSHA

 Any serious injury, illness, or death occurring in any place of employment or in connection with any employment must be reported by the employer to the local Cal/OSHA district office immediately.
 For COVID-19, this includes hospitalizations and deaths among employees, even if work-relatedness is uncertain.
+To speak with a bilingual Cal/OSHA representative during normal business hours, please call 833-579-0927.
 Cal/OSHA prefers calls by phone but will also accept email reports (firstname.lastname@example.org).
 More information on the Cal/OSHA website.